DallanQ/tiny_towns/Manual.md

 If only 1 player is left, that player can continue to name resources as the sole Master Builder until their town is completed.

-## Game End
+## Game End (page 5)

 When all players' towns are completed, the game ends immediately.
 Remove all remaining resource cubes (except from Warehouses).
-Each empty square is worth -1 penalties to calculate their final score.
-The player with the most
+Each empty square is worth -1 points.
+Players add their points for each building in thier town and any penalties to calculate their final score.
+The player with the most points wins.

-.
-Players add their

-for each building in their town and subtract any

-## Wins!

 In the case of a tie, the tied player who had the fewest turns as Master Builder wins.
 If there is still a tie, the player with the fewest empty squares wins.
 If there is still a tie, the player with the most Cottages wins.
 If there is still a tie, the tied players share the victory.

+## Additional Rules (page 5)
-Additional Rules • Resource cubes and buildings are unlimited.
-If you run out, substitute

-## Some Other Marker.
+- Resource cubes and buildings are unlimited.
+If you run out, substitute Some Other Marker.

-- Unfed Cottages at game end remain on the board but score no Some other buildings (such as Wells) still score points from unfed Cottages. .
+- Unfed Cottages at game end remain on the board but score no Some other buildings (such as Wells) still score points from unfed Cottages.

 - "Adjacent" means up, down, left, and right.

 - It is possible to have a negative score.

-## Never Score

-## On Their Own.
+Buildings Never Score points On Their Own.

 ## Scoring Example

 Playing without monuments, this board would score:

-## 2 Wells

-1 for each adjacent cottage (fed and unfed).
+- 2 Wells: 1 point for each adjacent cottage (fed and unfed).That gives 5 points

-5

-## 4 Fed Cottages

-3 1 Farm only feeds 4 Cottages, so only 4 of the 5 constructed Cottages score
+- 4 Fed Cottages: 3 points for each fed cottage.
+1 Farm only feeds 4 Cottages, so only 4 of the 5 constructed Cottages score points.
+That gives 12 points.

-## For Each Fed Cottage.

-.

-12

-## Chapel

-## 1 Cottages And 0 1 Unfed Cottage.

-## For Each Of The 4 Fed For The

-4

-## 3 Taverns
+- Chapel: 1 point for each of the 4 fed cottages and 0 points for the 1 unfed cottage.
+That gives 4 points.

-9 for having constructed 3 Taverns.
+- 3 Taverns: 9 points for having constructed 3 taverns.
+That gives 9 points.

-9

-## Bakery

-## 3 To A Farm.

-for being adjacent
+- Bakery: 3 points for being adjacent to a farm.
+That gives 3 points.

-3

-## Warehouse

-1 holds.

-## For Each Resource It

-3

-## 2 Empty Squares

-1

-## Each.

-2

-## Total: 28

-5
+- Warehouse: -1 point for each resource it holds.
+That gives -3 points.

+- 2 Empty squares: -1 point each.
+That gives -2 points.

+- TOTAL POINTS: 28 points.

-## Town Hall Rules
+## Town Hall Rules (page 6)

 Town Hall is a different way to play Tiny Towns that introduces the Resource deck and changes the way resources are selected during the game.